 A Business Travel Guide to Portugal’s Lisbon & Lagos: Blending Business and Bleisure

-With its cobblestone streets, tiled and colorful homes, and a seat in front of the sea, Lisbon is not the typical business travel destination.
-And although it doesn’t often come up on business travelers’ itineraries, it is host to a growing number of events and a diverse expat community.
+With its cobblestone streets, tiled and colourful homes, and a seat in front of the sea, Lisbon is not the typical business travel destination.
+And although it doesn’t often come up on business travellers’ itineraries, it is host to a growing number of events and a diverse expat community.
 It will host Web Summit, one of the most respected Internet conferences in Europe, in November 2019.
 (Editor’s Note: TripActions' co-founder and CEO Ariel Cohen, co-founder and CTO Ilan Twig, and CMO Meagen Eisenberg will all take the stage at Web Summit 2019.)

 According to Roads & Kingdoms, the must-have meal for a traditional Portuguese experience is bacalhau à Brás, or salted cod, at Imperial de Campo de Ourique.
-Other picks to taste the typical flavors of the city are sardines, caldo verde (green broth with potatoes, collard greens, olive oil and salt), and pastel de nata (custard tart) from a pastry shop.
+Other picks to taste the typical flavours of the city are sardines, caldo verde (green broth with potatoes, collard greens, olive oil and salt), and pastel de nata (custard tart) from a pastry shop.
 One of the most famous and delicious in the city is Pasteis de Belem.
 It can get very busy with long lines, but we promise that it is worth the wait.

 For happy hour with colleagues after a conference ends, head to one of the bars and restaurants around the Praça do Comércio.
-To get away from the bustle of city center, TripActions content marketing manager Heather Lohmann recommends making a trip to the enchanting courtyard at Santo António de Alfama.
-Or head to Park Bar Lisbon in the Bairro Alto neighborhood.
-It is one of Heather’s favorite spots in the city with incredible views of the stunning sunset and a relaxed atmosphere.
+To get away from the bustle of city centre, TripActions content marketing manager Heather Lohmann recommends making a trip to the enchanting courtyard at Santo António de Alfama.
+Or head to Park Bar Lisbon in the Bairro Alto neighbourhood.
+It is one of Heather’s favourite spots in the city with incredible views of the stunning sunset and a relaxed atmosphere.
 VP of Corporate Marketing Greg Perotto recommends Palacio Chiado, an XVIII century palace where you can select from a variety of kitchens and gastronomic concepts.
 All are perfect ways to wind down to a work day.

 If nature is what you crave, São Pedro de Alcântara viewpoint provides panoramic views of the city from a quiet park filled with gardens, fountains, and statues of heroes and Gods from Greek mythology.

 If you need a co-working space for an extended stay in Lisbon, Second Home is the place.
-With locations in Los Angeles and London, Second Home is an international home base, but business travelers can also pay for a special one-week membership in Lisbon during certain times of the year.
+With locations in Los Angeles and London, Second Home is an international home base, but business travellers can also pay for a special one-week membership in Lisbon during certain times of the year.

 But enough of the city.
 Here’s where to get out of town for a truly rejuvenating weekend.